Signed in as:

 Join us for a fun and flavorful deep dive into the world of fermentation!
-In this hands-on demo workshop, you’ll learn how to craft probiotic-rich sauerkraut and fermented cucumbers using simple, natural techniques.
-Watch as Beth walks you through the process of making fermented mustard—then take home a jar pre-mixed with her signature blend!
+In this demonstration workshop, you’ll learn how to craft probiotic-rich sauerkraut and fermented cucumbers using simple, natural techniques.
+Watch as Beth walks you through the process of making fermented mustard—then take home Beth's preferred fermentation lid and a glass weight!
 We’ll cover the health benefits of fermentation, troubleshoot common pitfalls, and experiment with flavor variations to make these ancient preservation techniques your own.
-Plus, enjoy a community potluck and a tasting session to round out the experience!

 Pre-registration is free; we only charge your credit card when we're ready to schedule (and you say ok).
 When 10 people pre-register, we'll set up the next workshop with your input on dates!